Choose the theme you are interested in:

-How do I apply to be a Food Vendor?
+How do I apply to be a Canada Day Food Vendor?

-How do I set up as a Canada Day Artisan Market Vendor?
+How do I apply to be a Canada Day Artisan Market Vendor?

-How do I apply to be a Gorge on Art Artist/Vendor?
+How do I apply to be a Canada Day Gorge on Art Artist/Vendor?

 How do I apply to be a performer?

-This year's entertainment line-ups are finalized.
-If you would like to perform on the Main Stage, Family Stage, or Gorge on Art stage in 2018, please fill out the form in February or March of 2018 on our contact page.
-We also have another stage at Busker's Corner intended for musicians interested in a casual performance, to play here for 2017, please contact Rob Wickson.
+If you would like to perform on the Main Stage, Family Stage, or Gorge on Art stage in 2018, please fill out the form in February or March of 2018 via our contact page.
+We also have another stage at Busker's Corner intended for musicians interested in a casual performance, to play here for 2018, please contact Rob Wickson.